derekdylu/EMverse/README.md

 em-verse is an experimental full-stack emotion-sharing wall.
 Visitors can post a short message, associate it with one of six emotions, and explore the visible messages through an animated React interface.

-> [!IMPORTANT]
-> This repository is a restored 2022 prototype.
-It is suitable for local development and learning, but it is not a production-ready anonymous social platform.
-A public deployment still needs durable rate limiting, abuse reporting, operational monitoring, database backups, and a reviewed privacy policy.

 The interface is primarily written in Traditional Chinese.

 ## Features